Freedom of Information

 The Act also places an obligation on Live Borders to adopt and maintain a Publication Scheme.

 Live Borders has adopted the Scottish Information Commissioner’s Single Model Publication Scheme 2014 in its entirety.
-The adoption period runs until 31st May 2018.

 • Allow you to see what is available in relation to each class.